 UMSL is a six-time recipient of the Higher Education Excellence in Diversity Award from INSIGHTS into Diversity magazine – the oldest publication specializing in this area.

 A record 158 student athletes earned Academic All-Conference honors from the Great Lakes Valley Conference.

 Forbes Magazine named UMSL one of "America’s Best Colleges" based on the things that matter most to students: quality of teaching, great career prospects, graduation rates and low levels of debt.

 Business Insider ranked UMSL No. 1 in Missouri for affordability, proving that UMSL students enjoy the best educational value in the state.

-UMSL’s international undergraduate business program has been ranked in the top 25 nationally by U.S. News and World Report for 18 consecutive years.
+UMSL’s international undergraduate business program has been ranked in the top 25 nationally by U.S. News and World Report for 20 of the last 21 years.

 Express Scripts, among the nation's largest pharmacy benefit management organizations, is headquartered on the UMSL campus.

-U.S. News & World Report included UMSL in its inaugural “Top Performers on Social Mobility” ranking which measures how well universities graduate students who receive federal Pell Grants.
+U.S. News & World Report ranks UMSL No. 1 in Missouri and No. 75 nationally as a "Top Performers on Social Mobility" which highlights how well universities graduate students who receive federal Pell Grants.